Jak57/documentation/libvpx.md

 ---
 31. **unsigned int rc_2pass_vbr_maxsection_pct**
-    * Specifies the maximum percentage of the target bitrate that can be allocated to any signle section of video during two-pass variable bitrate encoding.
+    * Specifies the maximum percentage of the target bitrate that can be allocated to any single section of video during two-pass variable bitrate encoding.
-    * The second pass encodes the video, using the analysis of the first pass to allocate bitrate efficiently accross the video.
+    * The second pass encodes the video, using the analysis of the first pass to allocate bitrate efficiently across the video.

 32. unsigned int rc_2pass_vbr_corpus_complexity
 33. enum vpx_kf_mode kf_mode    // keyframe setting
 34. **unsigned int kf_min_dist**
+    * Minimum distance (in frames) between consecutive keyframes (Intra-frames / I-frames)

 35. **unsigned int kf_max_dist**
 ---